 2. Derjob Professional 8 Inch Chef Knife

 As the name suggests, this knife is for professional chefs as it’s excellent in chopping, dicing, slicing, and mincing.
 The 8-inch blade at 16-18 degrees edge is unstoppable in dealing with meats, cheese, veggies, and other foodstuffs.
-Notable features for this knife include:
+Notable features of this knife include:

 - Ergonomic Pakka wood handle

 - It comes razor-sharp right out of the box

 - It comes with a 3-month return back guarantee